 The router performed similarly with Wi-Fi 5 clients.
 At a close range of fewer than 10 feet (3 meters), my 4×4 clients managed to get about 700Mbps, and at 40 feet (12m) away, my 3×3 laptop averaged faster than 650Mbps.

 The DIR-X5460 did the worst on the 2.4 GHz band with just some 100Mbps at the close range and 44Mbps.
 The latter was the slowest I’ve seen among Wi-Fi 6 routers, even slower than the lesser DIR-1560.
-However, the 2.4GHz band has always been problematic in terms of speeds, at least where I am.
+However, the 2.4GHz band has always been problematic in speeds, at least where I am.

 If you live in a home of around 1800 ft2 (167 m2), this router will likely be able to blanket it with decent performance throughout.
 Keep in mind, though, that Wi-Fi coverage varies depending on the environment.